Vaskivskyi/asusrouter/README.md

 ## AsusRouter

-**AsusRouter** is an API wrapper for communication with ASUSWRT-powered routers using the HTTP or HTTPS protocols.
+**AsusRouter** is an API wrapper for communication with ASUSWRT-powered routers using HTTP or HTTPS protocols.
+This version is not final yet and has some issues.
+Please, consider them.

 ## Supported features

 - **Monitoring data** when `enable_monitor` parameter of `AsusRrouter` is set to `True` (default)
 - **Sending commands** to the device when `enable_control` is set to `True` (default is `False`)
-- SSL server certificates on the device side (including certificate check on connection from Trusted Root Certificates or your own specified certificate file)s
+- SSL server certificates on the device side (including certificate check on the connection from Trusted Root Certificates or your own specified certificate file)s

 ## Installation